Hungry for Dark Chocolate that's Good for You? Try Bittersweet Chocolate.

 Well, this is where we separate out the dark chocoholics from the wannabes.
 Many people like dark chocolate but few (relatively) reach the ranks of the over 70% cacao.
 But hey, keep working at it, we're waiting to welcome you!

-Return from Bittersweet Chocolate to Healthy Dark Chocolate
+Return to Dark Chocolate Health

 Return to Health Benefits of Dark Chocolate Home Page